Bacon Wrapped Dates soaked in brandy will FLY off the platter at your next get-together. They are a 3-ingredient recipe that no one can resist!

 Wrap each date in a half of a slice of bacon and secure it with a toothpick.
 I use the regular-cut bacon here.
 Thick-cut takes forever to cook and messes with the date-to-bacon ratio.
 Regular cut is the way to go.

-Next, place the boozy bacon wrapped dates on a sheet pan fitted with a wire rack (I got mine on Amazon).
-The wire rack ensures that the bacon crisps evenly.
+Next, place the boozy bacon wrapped dates on a sheet pan fitted with a wire rack.
+The rack ensures that the bacon crisps evenly.

 The final step is to bake the dates until the bacon is crisp.
 Mine took 30 minutes exactly, but start checking them around 25 minutes.